 STIHL leaf blowers with 2-cycle or 4-mix engines use a gas and oil mix at a ratio of 50:1.
 Stihl leaf blowers require unleaded gasoline with a minimum octane rating of 89 and a maximum ethanol content rating of 10%.
 This gas is mixed with a 2-cycle premium oil that is ISO-L-EGD and JASO M345 FD certified.

 Take safety precautions when working with fuel.
 Mix gas and oil in a well-ventilated area.
 Wear safety glasses to protect your eyes.
 Wait for the engine to cool.
 The tank can be under pressure.

-Gas and Oil to Use in a 2-Cycle STIHL Leaf Blowers
+Gas and Oil to Use in 2-Cycle STIHL Leaf Blowers

 Know the type of engine you have on your leaf blower.
 STIHL currently manufactures leaf blowers with 2-cycle engines and 4-MIX engines.
-Each of these engines require a gas and oil mix.
+Each of these engines requires a gas and oil mix.

 If you are using a different brand leaf blower, you must make sure you know the kind of engine being used.
-Most gas-powered leaf blowers on the market today use 2-cycle engines, however you will find 4-cycle leaf blower which may require a straight gas.
+Most gas-powered leaf blowers on the market today use 2-cycle engines, however, you will find 4-cycle leaf blowers which may require a straight gas.

 Don’t make the mistake of adding straight gas to a STIHL 2-cycle or 4-MIX leaf blower or you will end up ruining it and most likely have to buy a new one.

 Straight gas runs very dry and will cause the engine to seize and quit.
 Without oil added to the gas, the engine doesn’t get the lubrication it requires for internal parts to move freely.